 Influenza vaccination is the best way to prevent influenza infection.
-The influenza virus is constantly changing and vaccination for influenza has to be re-done every year.
+The influenza virus is constantly changing and vaccination for influenza has to be administered every year.
 The vaccine is an inactivated virus that is not harmful and cannot cause flu infection.
-It only offers protection 2-3 weeks after administration.
-So ideally the flu vaccine should be done early (March/April each year) before the Flu season so that it has sufficient time to protect a person.
-However, it is never too late to vaccinate.
+It only offers protection about 2 weeks after administration.
+So ideally the flu vaccine should be taken early (March/April each year) before the flu season so that it has sufficient time to protect a person.
+However, it is never too late to vaccinate as long as the flu virus is circulating in the community.

-In 2021 with the circulation of severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) the virus that causes Coronavirus Disease 2019 (COVID-19) we recommend the influenza vaccine as it is likely that the 2 viruses will be circulating at the same time and the flu vaccine may help to decrease the burden on our healthcare system.
+In 2022 with the circulation of severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) the virus that causes Coronavirus Disease 2019 (COVID-19) we recommend the influenza vaccine as it is likely that the 2 viruses will be circulating at the same time and the flu vaccine may help to decrease the burden on our healthcare system.
+In addition, it is possible that the 2022 season will be associated with increased rates of flu because of a possible immunity gap following reduced circulation in 2020 and 2021 as a result of COVID-19 restrictions.

-Groups recommended to receive influenza vaccination in 2021 include:
+Groups recommended to receive influenza vaccination in 2022 include:

-- Healthcare workers - Persons aged ≥ 65 years

-- Persons with underlying chronic health conditions - HIV-infected adults - Pregnant women at any stage of pregnancy, or postpartum - Residents of old-age homes, chronic care and rehabilitation institutions - Persons aged 6 months to ≤18 years on long-term aspirin therapy - Children aged 6 months to 5 years and their household contacts or caregivers - Any persons wishing to minimise the risk of influenza acquisition.
+- Healthcare workers - Persons aged ≥ 65 years - Persons with underlying chronic health conditions - HIV-infected adults - Pregnant women at any stage of pregnancy including up to 6 weeks postpartum - Residents of old-age homes, chronic care and rehabilitation institutions - Persons aged 6 months to ≤18 years on long-term aspirin therapy - Any persons wishing to minimise the risk of influenza acquisition.